-This study used 600 mg/day taken on an empty stomach.
+These studies used 600 mg once a day on an empty stomach except for the Ferrari study which dosed twice a day.
 The authors state to take “2 hours before or after the meal.”
 My recommendations for empty stomach are at least 30 minutes before a meal or at least 2 hours after.

 A lot of inositol products come in 900-1,000 mg capsules and I don’t think it is a problem to get some extra inositol, but be sure to consult your doctor about supplementation doses.
 Inositol powder supplements are also available to be more precise in dosing.
 I actually like the taste of the powder which has a mild sweet taste so it goes down easily.

 Inositol appears to be a real “heavy hitter” in Hashimoto’s disease and subclinical hypothyroidism so I have added it to my protocol for patients.
 Inositol may also provide you some relief from some of the symptoms I noted above that overlap with thyroid disorders.